Spaghetti Sauce for Canning (Use Fresh or Frozen Tomatoes)

 Straining the tomatoes with our Back to Basics food strainer.

-Cook down tomatoes to reduce volume and make a thicker sauce.
+Cook down the strained tomatoes to reduce volume and make a thicker sauce.
 We start with four pots and end up with one.
 This is the base of your spaghetti sauce.

 spaghetti sauce in pot on stove top